skhin/Weather_Checker/README.md

 # Weather_Checker

 For SEI Project 2, we were tasked with creating a React App using FreeApis and was given one week to create it.
-With me residing in my default city, it would be beneficial to know what the weather would be like over the next few days as well as to get a glimpse of what it would be like in other parts of the world.
+You can find the deployed site at "https://weather-checker-sk.netlify.app/" With me residing in my default city, it would be beneficial to know what the weather would be like over the next few days as well as to get a glimpse of what it would be like in other parts of the world.
 Hence, I chose to use the OPENWEATHERMAP API ("https://openweathermap.org/api").
 This API targets the location of pretty much anywhere in the world to retrieve weather information for past, present and future.